The brave new world of search engines

 14 Aug 2011

 In an earlier post, I talked about current Google's search results in terms of personalization, and whether to like it or not.
 This post takes another aspect of 2011 Google search: what they do with complex queries.
+For a more current perspective, see this presentation (by Will Critchlow) from 2013.
 (Read more)

 Simple Pattern extraction from Google n-grams